 The Government has waived off service tax on transaction charges/merchant discount rate, which stores have to pay, when a customer swipes a debit/credit card to make a payment.
 This benefit is only for payments up to INR 2,000.
 Central Government departments and public sector enterprises, will waive off transaction charges/merchant discount rate completely, on digital payments.

-How are public sector banks helping you?
 The public sector banks will not charge merchants more than INR 100 a month, for the rentals of point of sale (POS) terminals.
 The monthly rentals on more than 6,50,000 POS terminals, which have been provided by state owned banks, will not exceed INR 100.
 You do not have to bear the burden of transaction charges/merchant discount rates and this can only be good for you.

 Rural regional banks and co-operative banks will be helped by NABARD, to issue RuPay Kisan cards, to more than 4.32 crore Kisan credit card holders.
 Why is this move good?
 Soon these 4 crore + Kisan credit card holders, can make digital transactions at POS machines and even ATMs/ micro ATMs.